Scolopidia

 Left: Frontal view of a small fruit fly antenna.
 The scolopidia in the second segment (a2, pedicel) with their neurons are illustrated.
 Sound energy absorption leads to vibration of the arista and rotation of the third segment a3.
 The rotation leads to deformation of the scolopidia, leading to activation or deactivation.
 Right: The antenna located on the head of the fruit fly.

 A scolopidium (historically, scolopophore) is the fundamental unit of a mechanoreceptor organ in insects.
-It is a composition of three cells: a scolopale cap cell which caps the scolopale cell, and a bipolar sensory nerve cell.
+Each scolopidium is built from four cell types: a ligament cell, one or more bipolar sensory neurons, a scolopale cell, and a cap cell (also called the attachment cell).
+The three non-neuronal cells are supporting cells that hold the structure together and create the right environment for the neuron to fire.

-The general term of these overall sense organs is the chordotonal organs, with the scolopidia usually lying just under the exoskeleton.
+The general term referring to these vibrational sense organs is the chordotonal organs, with the scolopidia usually lying just under the exoskeleton.
 Scolopidia may be located within: